hirengondhiya/name_snake_game/documentation/developer-doc.md

 ## Should accept user name as input.
 ## Should use arrow keys to move snake in up,down,left and right direction.
 ## Should game over if snake cuts it self.
+## Should game over if snake hits any of the boundry walls.
 ## Should produce apple which can be eaten by snake to grow.
 ## Should should accept difficulty level and automatically move snake in the direction last chosen by the user.
 ## Should track user score and display at end of the game.